Snowflake Pushdown Processing

 -

-This article outlines the benefits and limitations of using Snowflake pushdown processing in ONE and provides instructions to enable it.
+This article outlines the benefits and limitations of Snowflake pushdown processing in ONE and provides setup instructions.

 Why use pushdown processing?

-Using pushdown profiling can lead to improvements in performance, security and infrastructure, and subsequently, scalability.
+Using pushdown processing can lead to improvements in performance, security and infrastructure, and subsequently, scalability.

 -